-To remove the double action mechanism, refer to Figure 9 and proceed as follows:
+To remove the double action mechanism, refer to Figure 10 and proceed as follows:

-- Ensure that the burner is completely vented of fuel. - Remove both liquid valve handles as described in section 5.15. - Remove the burner handle as described in Section 5.16. - Remove the three pivot pins securing the blast valve cam (item 2), the connection cam/stem (item 3), the blast valve stem (item 6) and the liquid valve stem (item 5). - Do not disassemble the handle (item 1) from the cam (item 2) if it is not considered necessary.
+- Ensure that the burner is completely vented of fuel. - Remove the bar handle as described in Section 5.15.1. - Remove the liquid valve handle as described in Section 5.14. - Remove the handle end cap as described in section 5.15.2. - Remove the three pivot pins (item 24) securing the blast valve cam (item 2), the connection cam/stem (item 3), the blast valve stem (item 6) and the liquid valve stem (item 5). - Do not disassemble the handle (item 1) from the cam (item 2) if it is not considered necessary.
 To disassemble the handle and cam, remove the screw from the underside of the cam using a 4mm Allen key. - The components used in the mechanism are generally robust and are not subject to significant wear.
 Component failure or deterioration is therefore unlikely.
 However, check the components for significant wear or any other problem, which might cause the mechanism to fail in the future.
 If any significant deterioration is detected, replace the part. - Re-assembly is generally the reverse procedure of disassembly.
 Prior to re-assembling the handle (item 1) to the cam (item 2), apply a small quantity of Loctite 243 to the screw thread.
+Note: It is important to ensure that upon re-assembly, all moving joints are well lubricated with Molycote graphite grease.
+The grease prevents moisture settling on the joints and thus prevents any possibility of the joints freezing together during operation.